 Sheffield papers recorded the same point in even starker terms.
 At a public meeting in 2010, residents were told that traffic on Retford Road was running at around 21,000 vehicles a day, could rise to around 28,000 without the link road, but might fall to around 19,000 if it were built.
 In other words, the road was not a minor extra.
 It was being treated as a strategic intervention to absorb growth in the Waverley corridor.

 But the link road was never built.
-In 2012, Rotherham reported that the Department for Transport would not fund the scheme because Sheffield City Council opposed the route in its proposed form and the land needed to deliver it.
+In 2012, Rotherham reported that the Department for Transport would not fund the scheme because Sheffield City Council opposed the route in its proposed form.
 By 2017, Rotherham's own planning papers said agreement with Sheffield could not be reached and that the link road would not be constructed in the foreseeable future.

 This is the real transport gap at the heart of Sheffield's plan.
 The council is not allocating these sites against a background of secure road improvements and secure rail improvements.
-It is allocating them after the main road scheme failed, while any replacement rail-based solution remains delayed, unfunded and speculative.
+It is allocating them after the main road scheme for Waverley failed, while any rail-based solution to support Waverley remains delayed, unfunded and speculative.

 No road fallback means rail is no longer optional

 That matters now because it changes the role of the station and tram-train improvements completely.
 They are not optional enhancements on top of an existing transport strategy.
-They are the only strategic transport interventions still being talked about for this corridor.
+They are the only strategic transport interventions still being talked about for this choked-up area.

-Once the road solution fell away, the case for reliable rail-based public transport became stronger, not weaker.
-If the station is delayed and the tram-train remains unfunded, there is no alternative strategic fix waiting in reserve.
-That is exactly why one train an hour is not enough, and exactly why the tram-train is being presented as fundamental.
+With the station still delayed and the tram-train unfunded, there is no alternative strategic fix waiting in reserve.
+That is exactly why one train an hour is not enough, and exactly why the tram-train is being seen as fundamental.

-Put simply: the area has already lost the road scheme that was supposed to take the pressure.
-If the rail solution is also uncertain, then the transport case for releasing more green belt is not merely weak.
+Put simply: this area already lost the road scheme that was supposed to take the pressure from Waverley.
+With the rail-based solution uncertain, the transport case for releasing more green belt is not merely weak.
 It is broken.

 The law is on our side: what the Golden Rules actually require